cass-community/cass-community.github.io/about.md

 ---
 The **Consortium for the Advancement of Scientific Software** (CASS) is a federation of member organizations committed to the stewardship and advancement of the current and future ecosystem of scientific computing software.

 Our member organizations exist to support specific communities or to provide crosscutting capabilities related to scientific software stewardship.
-Member organizations may be categorized as core members, who take an active role in consortium governance, or affiliate members, who are in solidarity with the mission of the consortium but do not take an active role in consortium governance.
-Member organizations coordinate and cooperate as a Consortium to maximize benefit to the ecosystem as a whole.
+Member organizations may be categorized as **core members**, who take an active role in consortium governance, or **affiliate members**, who are in solidarity with the mission of the consortium but do not take an active role in consortium governance.
+Member organizations coordinate and cooperate as a consortium to maximize benefit to the ecosystem as a whole.

-## Governing Documents
+## Governing documents

 * [CASS Charter v01]({{ "/assets/governance/CASS-Charter-v01.pdf" | relative_url }}), effective 2024-07-29
 * [CASS By-Laws v01]({{ "/assets/governance/CASS-By-laws-v01.pdf" | relative_url }}), effective 2024-08-08

-## CASS Leadership
+## CASS organizational structure

 CASS is governed by a **Steering Committee** appointed by the members.
 Core members each have one representative on the Steering Committee, while the affiliate members have one representative for every five affiliates.
 The Steering Committee is assisted by three officers: a Chair, Vice-Chair, and a Secretary.
 The Steering Committee is committed to openness and transparency in its governance processes.

 CASS member organizations have their own leadership, governance, and activities, which are distinct from those of the Consortium.

-## CASS Working Groups

-Most of the work of CASS is carried out within **Working Groups**, which are created as needed.
-Further details about the activities of the CASS Working Groups will be provided elsewhere on this site.
+Most of the work of CASS is carried out within **[Working Groups]({{ "/working-groups/" | relative_url }})**, which are created as needed.

-## Current CASS Members and Leadership
+### Current members and leadership

 | Organization Name | Organization Lead(s) | Steering Committee Representative
 |:------------------|:------------------------|:-------